Volunteers Gardening

 Once the process and checks have been completed you may be invited to attend any training linked to your specific role and then offered a start date to shadow an experienced volunteer or member of staff.

-Volunteers are able to park free of charge only when carrying out volunteer duties, you will receive a volunteer uniform and be issued with an identity badge upon completion of this process.
+Volunteers can park free of charge only when carrying out volunteer duties, you will receive a volunteer uniform and be issued with an identity badge upon completion of this process.

 Apply Online